Daniel Andersson (speedway rider)

-Daniel Andersson (born 27 September 1974) is a former international speedway rider from Sweden.
+Daniel Jan Andersson (born 27 September 1974) also known as Dalle Andersson is a former international motorcycle speedway rider from Sweden.
+He earned one cap for the Sweden national speedway team.

-Speedway career
+Career

+Andersson was the Swedish Junior Champion during the 1994 Swedish speedway season.
+The following year in 1995, he finished runner-up in the Individual Speedway Junior World Championship.
+The final of the 1995 Individual Speedway Junior World Championship was held at the Ratinan Stadion in Tampere, Finland and saw Andersson tie with Jason Crump with 13 points.
+In the run-off for the title Andersson fell on the first lap, leaving Crump to complete three laps on his own to be crowned the champion.

 Andersson reached the final of the Speedway World Team Cup in the 1996 Speedway World Team Cup, he stood as reserve behind Stefan Dannö and Niklas Klingberg.
 He rode in the top tier of British Speedway from 1995 to 2002, riding for various clubs.
-He was also the runner-up in the Individual Speedway Junior World Championship in 1995 and Swedish Junior Champion in 1994.